-- Rash, itching or other skin reactions. - An increase in the amount of protein in the urine this usually returns to normal on its own without having to stop taking your Rosuvastatin tablets (only Rosuvastatin 5 mg, 10 mg and 20 mg).
+Rash, itching or other skin reactions An increase in the amount of protein in the urine - this usually returns to normal on its own without having to stop taking your Rosuvastatin tablets (only Rosuvastatin tablets 5 mg, 10 mg and 20 mg).

-Rare: (may affect up to 1 in 1,000 people)
+Rare possible side effects (these may affect between 1 in 1,000 and 1 in 10,000 patients):

-- Severe allergic reaction signs include swelling of the face, lips, tongue and/or throat, difficulty in swallowing and breathing, a severe itching of the skin (with raised lumps).
-If you think you are having an allergic reaction, then stop taking Rosuvastatin and seek medical help immediately. - Muscle damage in adults as a precaution, stop taking Rosuvastatin and talk to your doctor immediately if you have any unusual aches or pains in your muscles which go on for longer than expected. - A severe stomach pain (inflamed pancreas). - Increase in liver enzymes in the blood. - Bleeding or bruising more easily than normal due to low level of blood platelets. - Lupus-like disease syndrome (including rash, joint disorders and effects on blood cells).
+Severe allergic reaction - signs include swelling of the face, lips, tongue and/or throat, difficulty in swallowing and breathing, a severe itching of the skin (with raised lumps).
+If you think you are having an allergic reaction, then stop taking Rosuvastatin tablets and seek medical help immediately Muscle damage in adults - as a precaution, stop taking

+Rosuvastatin tablets and talk to your doctor immediately if you have any unusual aches or pains in your muscles which go on for longer than expected A severe stomach pain (inflamed pancreas) Increase in liver enzymes in the blood

+Bleeding or bruising more easily than normal due to low level of blood platelets.